Rolls-Royce reveals Boat Tail as sign of return to coachbuilding

 Unlike the Sweptail, the Boat Tail won't be a true one-off.
 Rolls-Royce plans to build three of them for three separate customers that approached the automaker after the reveal of the Sweptail with a request for a nautical-themed creation.
 The resulting Boat Tail is said to take its inspiration from the J-Class yachts popular in racing.

-Rolls-Royce hasn't provided any technical details but we know the Boat Tail is based on the aluminum space-frame platform that debuted in the latest Phantom and has since made its way into the Cullinan and Ghost.
-A space-frame instead of a typical unibody structure means unique bodies can be created.
+Rolls-Royce hasn't provided any technical details but given the layout of the interior, we're probably looking at Rolls-Royce's previous-generation platform and not the new aluminum space-frame that debuted in the latest Phantom and has since made its way into the Cullinan and Ghost.

 Rolls-Royce Boat Tail